aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xlsx-to-pdf/_index.md

 1. Install 'Aspose.Cells for Python via .NET'.
 1. Add a library reference (import the library) to your Python project.
-1. Load XLSX file with an instance of Workbook.
+1. Load XLSX file with an instance of Workbook
-1. Convert XLSX to PDF by calling Workbook.save method.
+1. Convert XLSX to PDF by calling Workbook.save method

 {{% /blocks/products/pf/agp/content %}}